 The music isn’t awful, but there are only two full tracks in-game — one for all the dinosaur stages and one for all the human stages.

-I paid $3 for this game, and that seems about right.
+I paid a few bucks for this game, and that seems about right.
 Don’t get me wrong, Dynowarz is not an awful game.
 At least it’s not a frustratingly difficult game.
 Simply put, Dynowarz just isn’t good.